 Leaders of the church in Jerusalem challenged Paul and Barnabas to remember poor Christians (Ac 11:27-30; Ga 2:10).
-There is no account of Paul challenging the Galatia churches to give to the Jerusalem church but he went through Galatia on his way to Ephesus where he wrote First Corinthians (Ac 18:23).
+There is no account of Paul challenging the Galatia churches to give to the Jerusalem church, but he went through Galatia on his way to Ephesus, where he wrote First Corinthians (Ac 18:23).
 Paul is writing from Ephesus.
-There is common responsibility for churches to give to the body of Christ.
+There is a common responsibility for churches to give to the body of Christ.
 Giving was a universal practice in the first century.

 On the first day of the week

 The first day of the week (Sunday) was the traditional day of worship for the early church.
 There is no command to worship on Sunday.
 Giving was a regular part of worship on Sunday (Ac 20:7).
 Jews worshiped on Saturday (the Sabbath).
 Sunday was the day Jesus rose from the dead.
-Giving is to be systematic on a weekly basis.
+Giving is to be systematic every week.
 The principle here is the principle of regular giving.

 let each one of you

 Giving is an individual responsibility.
 None is exempt from giving, even those with limited funds.
 God will assess each of us very individually at the Judgment Seat of Christ.
 No one can do our giving for us.
-Giving is a personal between us and God.
+Giving is personal between God and us.
 Note the words “each one” in 2 Co 9:7:

 lay something aside,